Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Generative Likelihood Ratio Attack

+In the empirical setting with finite samples $\mathcal{D} = \{x_1, \ldots, x_n\}$, the empirical influence function is defined by evaluating how an estimate changes when a point is added:

-For supervised learning models, influence is typically measured as a difference in loss or empirical risk of models trained with and without $x^*$ \cite{pmlr-v70-koh17a}.
-In an MIA for tabular generative models that assumes no model access however, measures of loss are not readily available.
-Rather than examining how $x^*$ affects model parameters directly, Gen-LRA instead considers the influence on the likelihood assigned to generated samples $S$ over a surrogate estimator.
+For supervised learning models, this difference is typically measured on loss or empirical risk~\citep{pmlr-v70-koh17a}.
+In an MIA for tabular generative models with no model access, however, measures of loss are not available.
+Rather than examining how $x^\star$ affects model parameters, Gen-LRA considers the influence of $x^\star$ on the likelihood assigned to generated samples $S$ by a surrogate estimator.